junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 8

-> they attack Nick, Cas almost turn into full-on vengeful spirit, Dean persuade him not to kill Nick
+> they attack Nick, Cas almost turn into full-on vengeful spirit, Dean persuade him not to kill Nick.
+Dean haunts Nick while Cas possess him

 He has stared at that photo from Cas's newspaper clip far too many times to recognize in a heartbeat.